junyuan-chen/ReadStatTables.jl/docs/src/man/date-and-time-values.md

 Therefore, knowing the reference data/time and the length of a single period is sufficient for uncovering the represented date/time values for a given format.

+!!! info

+    Two exceptions are Stata format `"%tw"` for weeks and `"%ty"` for years.
+    Stata always counts the week numbers starting from the first day of a year.
+    Each year always consists of 52 weeks.
+    Any remaining day at the end of a year is counted as the 52th week within that year.
+    Conversion for a variable with format `"%tw"` is therefore handled differently.
+    For `"%ty"`, the recorded numerical values are simply the calendar years without any transformation.
+    A variable with format `"%ty"` is not converted to Julia `Date` or `DateTime`.

 If a variable is in a date/time format that can be recognized, the values will be displayed as Julia `Date` or `DateTime` when printing a `ReadStatTable`.